-Attached to the hardtop, spreader lights illuminate the cockpit in low light situations.
-They are operated using the switch on the radio box panel.
+Attached to the hardtop or hardtop frame, spreader lights illuminate the cockpit in low light situations.
+They are operated using the switch on the dome light and are protected by the fuse block in the hardtop radio box.

-SPOT LIGHTS (HARDTOP OPTION ONLY)
+DOME LIGHT (HARDTOP OPTION ONLY)